 In attempt to provide you with as much information as possible about waterproof jackets and waterproofing in general, we have put together a list of our frequently asked questions.
-If you can’t find the information you’re looking for, please take a look at our waterproof hub – here you can find all the information you need about waterproofing and waterproof jackets.
+If you can’t find the information you’re looking for, please take a look at our waterproof information guides – here you can find all the information you need about waterproofing and waterproof jackets.

 - Can you wash a waterproof jacket?